 competent rock only.
 Overestimates velocity for soft sediments.

-The cause of seismic reflections is contrasts in the seismic impedance (ρV) across a boundary (ρ is the density of the rock, V1 and V2 are seismic velocities on either side of the boundary).
-In particular, for waves at normal incidence, the ratio R of reflected-to-incident amplitude is given by:
+The cause of seismic reflections is contrasts in the seismic impedance (ρV) across a boundary (ρ1 and ρ2 are densities, and V1 and V2 are seismic velocities on either side of the boundary).
+In particular for waves at normal incidence, the ratio R of reflected-to-incident amplitude is given by:

 Seismic velocities can be related to standard geotechnical properties.
 For example, Poisson's ratio ν can be found from: